hunt3r/chrishunters.com/content/2009-12-22-powershell-and-ldap.markdown

 tag:LDAP
 tag:Code

-If you've ever needed to create an LDAP aware powershell script, well you're in luck.&nbsp; You can use any .Net namespace within a powershell script.&nbsp; In this article you will find various functions that I have written to work with an LDAP directory.
+If you've ever needed to create an LDAP aware powershell script, well you're in luck.</p> You can use any .Net namespace within a powershell script.</p> In this article you will find various functions that I have written to work with an LDAP directory.

 ### Gather all LDAP directory properties into a Hashtable as key/value pairs

 The purpose of this function is to return a simple object of key/value pairs that you can reference in other parts of your application without connecting to the directory again.

-##add all ldap key/value pairs for a user to a hash

 	:::powershell
 	function gatherLDAP